 Several years ago, numerous rural residents realized both a need to protect their diverse communities and to represent their common interests to the county.
-Thus, the Unincorporated Area Councils (UACs) were created to represent the interests of rural residents and business owners, within a specific area.
-The four rural UACs are Four Creeks Unincorporated Area Council, Greater Maple Valley Area Council, Upper Bear Creek Unincorporated Area Council, and Vashon-Maury Island Community Council.
+Thus, the Unincorporated Area Councils (UACs) were created to represent the interests of rural residents and business owners, within a specific area. ((The four rural UACs are Four Creeks Unincorporated Area Council, Greater Maple Valley Area Council, Upper Bear Creek Unincorporated Area Council, and Vashon Maury Island Community Council.
 Although each UAC operates separately and has different by-laws, the UAC's are now working together to represent interests common throughout rural King County, such as growth impacts and transportation issues.

 The GMA requires the protection of traditional rural activities and rural character.
-One of the challenges facing the county is to provide for a diversity of lifestyle choices while providing public services at rural levels.
+One of the challenges facing the county is to provide for a diversity of lifestyle choices while providing public services at rural levels.))

-R-102 King County will continue to support the diversity and richness of its rural communities and their distinct character by working with the unincorporated area councils, community groups, rural residents, and business owners to sustain and enhance the rural character of its rural and resource lands, Rural Neighborhood Commercial Centers, and Rural Towns.
+King County will continue to support the diversity and richness of its rural communities and their distinct character by working with the unincorporated area councils, ((community groups,)) community councils, community development associations, other organized groups, rural residents((7)) and business owners on programs to sustain and enhance the rural character of ((its)) rural and resource lands, Rural Neighborhood Commercial Centers, and Rural Towns.